Jyoti Subhash: Career

-In Masala (2012), she plays the supporting role of a wife of a businessman (played by Mohan Agashe), who helps the lead character played by Girish Kulkarni set up his new business.
+In Masala (2012), she plays the supporting role of a wife of a businessman (played by Mohan Agashe).
 Recently in 2013, she was part of the Marathi play Uney Purey Shahar Ek (or Boiled Beans on a Toast), originally written by Girish Karnad in Kannada as Benda Kaalu on Toast.
 Being story of a city, rather than of people, the play had cast of Radhika Apte, Vibhavari Deshpande, Anita Date, Ashwini Giri and more.

 Personal life

 Her original name is Jyoti Subhashchandra Dhembre after marriage.
 Jyoti Subhash is mother of actress Amruta Subhash.
 They have acted together in many films (Aaji, Zoka, Gandha, Masala, Nital, Valu, Badha, Gully Boy, Vihir) and a play (Kalokhachya Leki).
 She says that being together in any creative process makes the bond stronger.
 She played Amruta's grandmother in Aaji and that of her mother in 2009 film Gandha.
 She also helped her while playing a 60-year-old woman in her film Kavadase.
 Her son-in-law Sandesh Kulkarni is a film director.